 For those customers considering a migration from Magento 1, the study indicated that they should focus on selecting an experienced implementation partner, which can be instrumental in mapping out their current setup and desired performance, preparing migration of data and processes, documenting the critical functionality for implementation, and designing a roadmap for future functionality needs.

 After the planning and analysis process, users need to choose a theme and select Magento 2 extensions.
 You need to review all extensions since some of Magento 1 extensions do not work on the environment of Magento 2.
-And the last, final and most crucial step: data migration.
+The last, final, and most crucial step: is data migration.
 The data to be transferred is already decided in the planning phase.
-Data migration will cover every aspect including products, customers, orders, configurations, promotions, pages and much more.
+Data migration will cover every aspect including products, customers, orders, configurations, promotions, pages, and much more.
 Start your migration with the Data Migration Tool to help this task easier.

 - Magento Blog | Study shows migrating to Magento Commerce 2 drives revenue growth